-- It will increase the pace of exploration and will bring advance technology in exploration of mineral by giving level playing field for government and private agency. - NMET to be made Autonomous body to ramp up exploration by engaging public and private entities. - Under seamless prospecting licence cum-mining lease, exploration activity is seamlessly integrated with mining.
+- It will increase the pace of exploration and will bring advance technology in exploration of mineral by giving level playing field for government and private agency. - NMET to be made Autonomous body to ramp up exploration by engaging public and private entities. - Under seamless prospecting licence cummining lease, exploration activity is seamlessly integrated with mining. - Five (5) agencies have been notified under 'Category 'A' Exploration Agencies' for the purposes of the second proviso to sub-section (1) of section 4 of the MMDR Act.